sjb3d/caldera/caldera/examples/path_tracer/README.md

   * All other parameters are either per-instance or global constants (for now)
 * Interactive renderer with moveable camera and debug UI

+The implementation makes use of the following Vulkan extensions:

+- `VK_KHR_ray_tracing_pipeline` and `VK_KHR_acceleration_structure` for tracing of rays.
+For now rays are traced using a single pipeline with all shading/sampling/traversal for a full path with multiple bounces.
+  - The pipeline contains several different intersection and hit shaders to handle ray tracing against analytic shapes such as spheres and discs in addition to triangle meshes.
+- `VK_KHR_buffer_device_address` to reference a GPU buffer using a `uint64_t` device address.
+This extension is required by `VK_KHR_ray_tracing_pipeline` for the shader binding table and vastly simplifies the setup of buffers, avoiding a lot of descriptor management code.
+The device address can be cast to a buffer reference of any type, so this can be useful to implement more generic GPU data structures.
+- `VK_EXT_descriptor_indexing` for "bindless" texturing.
+This extension is also required by `VK_KHR_ray_tracing_pipeline` and allows us to bundle all textures into a single descriptor set with an array per texture type, and refer to them by index when they need to be sampled.
+Since different GPU threads can require different texture indices during ray tracing, we additionally make use of "non-uniform indexing" in the shader code.

 ## Links

 Here are some of the references used when creating the renderer: